 Each parking space must be equipped with one of these ultrasonic sensors, which detect whether or not a car is present.
 These sensors are designed to be used together with the Carpark software and they enable the Carpark operator to control the colour of each sensor.
-This is useful if the Carpark installation offers VIP spaces, family spaces etc. There are two versions of this sensor: a 45 degree angled sensor with a built-in 8-colour indication and one vertical with a built-in 8-colour indication.
+This is useful if the Carpark installation offers VIP spaces, family spaces etc. There are two versions of this sensor: a 45 degree angled sensor with a built-in 8-colour indication.
 For best performance the 45-degree sensor is recommended to be mounted in height of 2.5 m at the entrance of the parking space.